tomduncalf/WebUISynth/README.md

 ## Status

-Work in progress - basic engine and UI integration is working, but needs tidy up, styling, modularisation, documenting and a tutorial writing.
+Experimental, work in progress - basic engine and UI integration is working, but needs tidy up, styling, modularisation, documenting and a tutorial writing.

 ## Requirements